Introduction to Distributed System Concepts

 One way to classify distributed systems is based on their architecture, which describes the way the components are organized and interact with each other.
 Some of the common architectures are:

-Client-Server Architecture: This is the most traditional and widely used architecture.
+Client-Server Architecture: Most traditional and widely used architecture.
 In this model, clients send requests to a central server, which processes and returns the requested information.
-An example of this architecture is an email system where client is an email software (Gmail) and the server is Google Mail Server.
+An example is an email system where client is an email software (Gmail) and the server is Google Mail Server.

 • Reliability: They remain available most of the time, irrespective of the failure of any particular system server.
 If one server fails, the service remains operational.